EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-section.md

 {%- endcapture -%}
 {% include v2/codeblock.html title="sections/my-ajax-cart.liquid" language="liquid" code=highlight_code %}

-### Immutable elements inside
+### Immutable element inside

-If you want to have an immutable HTML element within a `data-ajax-cart-section` container — add the [`data-ajax-cart-static-element`](/v2/docs/data-ajax-cart-static-element/) attribute to this element.
+If you want to have an immutable HTML element inside a `data-ajax-cart-section` container — add the [`data-ajax-cart-static-element`](/v2/docs/data-ajax-cart-static-element/) attribute to this element.
-HTML code of an immutable container will not be replaced when the parent `data-ajax-cart-section` gets updated.
+HTML code of an immutable container will not be replaced when the parent `data-ajax-cart-section` element gets updated.

-## Make multiple containers of a section updatable
+## Multiple containers to re-render

-If you want multiple containers to be updatable within a Shopify section — apply the `data-ajax-cart-section` to them.
+If you want multiple containers whose content should be re-rendered inside a Shopify section — apply the `data-ajax-cart-section` to them.

-In the following example the `.my-cart__wrapper` and `.my-cart__footer` containers HTML will be replaced with a new one after the Shopify cart is changed.
+In the following example the `.my-cart__wrapper` and `.my-cart__footer` containers HTML will be updatable:

 {%- capture highlight_code -%}
 {% raw %}